bringauto/industrial-portal-init/README.md

-# Init script for BringAuto Industrial Portal
+# Init script for BringAuto Fleet

-Script for initialization of the database of Industrial Portal.
+Script for initialization of the database of [BringAuto Fleet]

 ## Usage

 Prerequisites:

-- The Industrial Portal must be deployed and works
+- The [BringAuto Fleet] must be deployed and works

 !!! **script will delete all entries in the database!** !!!